SAIL-Initiatives/about/readme.md

 - Who are we?
 Please follow us on [Instagram](https://www.instagram.com/sail.initiatives/)
 - Milestones to date:
   - Held a virtual cocreation workshop with participants from Australia, Canada, Finland, Indonesia, Japan, Palestine, Norway, etc.
-  - Delivered over 20 hours of free online English-tutorials to Gazan teens
+  - Delivered over 38 hours of free online English-tutorials to Gazan teens
+  - Conducted over 50 research meetings with steering committee members and research volunteers from Finland, Indonesia, Japan, and United Kingdom
   - ...
   - More details on [slide deck](https://tinyurl.com/SAIL-initiatives)